hscompsci/arch-toolchain/README.txt

  - GMP 6.3.0, available from https://gmplib.org
  - MPFR 4.2.1, available from https://www.mpfr.org
  - MPC 1.3.1, available from https://www.multiprecision.org
+ - GNU Texinfo, available from https://www.gnu.org/software/texinfo

 All are free software.
-You can redistribute and/or modify GCC and Binutils under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3, or (at your option) any later version.
+You can redistribute and/or modify GCC, Binutils, and Texinfo under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3, or (at your option) any later version.
 You can redistribute and/or modify GMP, MPFR, and MPC under the terms of the